devpeeter/Avalance-ERC20-Token/README.md

-# Meta ERC20 Token
+# MetaERC20Token
-Meta ERC20 Token is a simple ERC20 smart contract.
+MetaERC20Token is a simple ERC20 smart contract.
 It is not a complete ERC20 functions.

 ## Description
 This is a simple an ERC20 smart contract written in Solidity comprising ten functions: four defined functions and six automatically generated functions.